-The time-averaged velocity at time $t$ is defined as $\bm{V}_i(t, \Delta t)=\frac{\bm{r}_i(t+\Delta t)-\bm{r}_i(t)}{\Delta t}$, where $\bm{r}_i(t)$ is the position vector of particle $i$ and $\Delta t$ is the lag time.
-As recommended in Ref.\citep{yang2023coherent}, the lag time $\Delta t$ should be chosen as the value that maximizes the velocity-correlation order parameter $Q= \langle 1-2 \sum_{ij} \frac{d_{ij}}{N_i \pi} \rangle_h$\citep{caprini2020spontaneous}.
-Here, particle $j$ is one of the nearest neighbors of particle $i$. $d_{ij}$ is the angle between the time-averaged velocities of particle $i$ and $j$, and $N_i$ is the number of particle $i$'s nearest neighbors.
-The brackets $\langle \dots \rangle_h$ denote an average over all particles within the high-density phase.
-In our simulations, when $\Delta t$ is increased from zero, $Q$ reaches its maximum around $0.1 \tau$ for all the packing fractions, consistent with the findings reported in Ref.\citep{yang2023coherent}.
-We therefore adopt this lag time for computing the time-averaged velocity.
+The velocity of particle $i$ at time $t$ is defined as $\bm{V}_i(t, \Delta t)=\frac{\bm{r}_i(t+\Delta t)-\bm{r}_i(t)}{\Delta t}$, where $\bm{r}_i(t)$ is the position vector and $\Delta t$ is the lag time.
+As recommended by Ref.\citep{yang2023coherent}, the lag time $\Delta t$ should be chosen to maximize the velocity-correlation order parameter $Q= \langle 1-2 \sum_{ij} \frac{d_{ij}}{N_i \pi} \rangle_h$ \citep{caprini2020spontaneous}.
+Here, the sum runs over the $N_i$ nearest neighbors of particle $i$, and $d_{ij}$ is the angle between the velocities of particle $i$ and that of its neighbors.
+The average $\langle \dots \rangle_h$ is taken over all particles within the high-density phase.
+In our simulations, the order parameter $Q$ reaches its maximum around $\Delta t=0.1 \tau$ for all the packing fractions, consistent with the findings reported in Ref.\citep{yang2023coherent}.
+We therefore use this lag time for computing all the velocities.

-Time-averaged velocities are overlaid on microphases (see the upper row of Fig.\ref{Fig.3}).
-Within the microphases, velocities form vortex-like or aligned domains.
-This pattern differs among various microphases.
-The velocities of defect particles (i.e.noise points) between microphases are disordered, and their magnitudes are significantly larger than those within the microphases.
-The middle row shows a magnified view of the red squares in the upper row, revealing an intact microphase and its surroundings.
-It is evident that the inner particles move coherently and form perfect velocity-correlation domain, while the velocities of edge particles changes abruptly.
-In the bottom row, the time-averaged velocities are replaced by the direction of active forces.
-No clear relationship is evident between active forces inside or outside the microphase.
-A more detailed analysis of the force correlation will be given later.
+The top row of Fig.\ref{Fig.3} shows particles' velocities superimposed on crystalline domains.
+The velocities inside each domain exhibit coherent vortex-like or aligned pattern.
+Conversely, defect particles (i.e.noise points) located between domains display disordered velocities, with magnitudes substantially larger than those within domains.
+The middle row provides a magnified view of the red squares in the top row, showing an individual domain and its surroundings.
+It is evident that the inner particles move coherently to form a perfect velocity-correlation region, whereas edge particles exhibit abrupt velocity changes.
+In the bottom row, the directions of active forces are overlaid on domains.
+Unlike the velocity field, there is no clear relationship between active forces.
+A detailed analysis of force correlations will be given later.